 Use pressure-treated lumber for the structure.
 For insulation, rigid foam panels or wood chips are good.
 These keep your pet warm and comfortable.

-How can I design a cozy interior for my insulated outdoor dog house?
+How can I design a cosy interior for my insulated outdoor dog house?

 Make sure the dog house is the right size.
 It should be 9 inches taller and 18 inches longer than your pet.
-Use blankets or wood chips for bedding to make it cozy.
+Use blankets or wood chips for bedding to make it cosy.

 What steps are involved in building a DIY insulated dog house?